petermlakar/ANET2/README.md

 LEARNING_RATE = 1e-3
-LEAD_TIME = 21                      # Lead time can be modified according to specific dataset needs NUMER_OF_PER_STATION_PREDICTORS = 9 # Number of per-station predictors can be modified according to specific dataset needs
+LEAD_TIME = 21                      # Lead time can be modified according to specific dataset needs NUMBER_OF_PER_STATION_PREDICTORS = 9 # Number of per-station predictors can be modified according to specific dataset needs

 model = Model(number_of_predictors = NUMBER_OF_PER_STATION_PREDICTORS, lead_time = LEAD_TIME)